nikoladimitroff/Game-Engine-Architecture/homeworks/homework_1_idea.md

 1. Fill [the form][google_form].
 You can only submit a single response but you can edit it any time before the final date.
 Any submission done post the final date will be invalid (and garbage collected).
-2. Create a repository in github of a UE4 game containing the following:
+2. Create a repository in github of a UE game containing the following:
     1. The minimal sufficient folders to have the game.
     You'll use the game as a testing / demo playground.
     1. A plugin in the game's *Plugins* folder.
 Remember that you can use the Plugin Project Creation Wizard (Go to *Edit* -> *Plugins* -> *New Plugin*).
-    1. You are allowed to fork the entire engine and make changes to the source code if you need to (UE4 has bugs too) but for this the repository ***MUST*** be private.
+    1. You are allowed to fork the entire engine and make changes to the source code if you need to (UE has bugs too) but for this the repository ***MUST*** be private.
 Also, if you could not do that, it'd be great as it's much easier to manage.